Another Century's Episode: R: Development and release

 Another Century's Episode: R was developed by FromSoftware, a company known for the Armored Core and Dark Souls franchises.
 FromSoftware intended for Another Century's Episode 3: The Final (2007) for the PlayStation 2 to be the last installment but was contracted to create another entry for the PlayStation 3.
 Banpresto, the publisher for the series up to that point, was absorbed into Namco Bandai Games in 2008 and reorganized into a manufacturer of toys and merchandiser machines.
 Though this second iteration of Banpresto no longer published video games, it worked alongside FromSoftware during the production of Another Century's Episode: R. Banpresto enlisted the help of the production team behind the Super Robot Wars series, including producer Takenobu Terada, to assist with the project.
 The team made several alternations and additions to the gameplay in order to make it more in line with Super Robot Wars, such as making it story-driven and taking place in a universe created specifically for the game.
 The hardware of the PlayStation 3 allowed for more detailed graphics and visual effects.

 The opening and ending themes were performed by the progressive rock group Acid Black Cherry and its lead vocalist, Yasu.
 He had shown interest in creating music for the series even though the opening songs were sung by women.
 Yasu was given full creative freedom over the music and attempted to replicate the style of music used in super robot anime series based on his past experience with watching them.
 Several of the lyrics are based on negative experiences in his personal life at the time, and used this to help convey the idea of fighting against your problems.

 Namco Bandai Games announced Another Century's Episode: R in April 2010.
 The game was released in Japan on August 19, published under the Banpresto brand.
 A strategy guide by Enterbrain was produced to coincide with its release.
 Acid Black Cherry published two soundtrack albums later in the year, which contain music from the game and original tracks created specifically for the albums.

+The game's website went live online on April 13, 2010.